Why study computing in college?

 Data science major

 Studying data science gives you the expertise to develop high-level tools and methods to find useful insight in mountains of data.
-As a data science major at UIC, you’ll start with a strong grounding in math, computer science, and statistics, and then you’ll choose an concentration area where conducting data analysis is most relevant to you: biology, business, computing, data processing, healthcare, industrial engineering and process improvement, social technology and communication, statistics, or urban planning.
+As a data science major at UIC, you’ll start with a strong grounding in math, computer science, and statistics, and then you’ll choose an concentration area where conducting data analysis is most relevant to you: biology, business, computing, data processing, healthcare, industrial engineering and process improvement, social technology and communication, statistics, or urban policy.
 One of the greatest aspects of data science is that no matter the career field you choose, there’ll be a way to apply knowledge and skills you learn in this major.
 Learn more about the UIC data science major.